 This post includes affiliate links.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 These are products and services I recommend because I use or trust them.
 Cookies will be used to track the affiliate links you click.

-I think this statement reigns true - you can never have enough peaches (or peach recipes).
+I think this statement reigns true - you can never have enough fresh peaches (or peach recipes).

 We are adding another one to the blog today that involves pairing peaches up with ginger.
 This combination works really well together as I experienced when I made Alton Brown's Individual Upside Down Peach Cakes.

 Both peaches and ginger are believed to have originated in Asia.
 No wonder they work so well together.

 This time around we are combining the two inside of a sour cream muffin batter.
 And yes they taste as good as that sounds.

 Here is the shopping list for these muffins.

 - Light Brown sugar (you can use dark too)

 Fresh ginger can be used in this recipe for sure, but when I made it I wanted to test out this Buffalo Ginger I got from Burlap & Barrel.
 They are a singe origin spice company that works with farmers - it doesn't get more direct than that.